mapl/documentation/features.rst

 - Bookmarks
 - Fetch website icons (favicons)
 - Save articles to third-party services
-- Available in Chinese, Dutch, English, French, German, and Polish
+- Available in Chinese, Dutch, English, French, German, Polish, and Russian

 Privacy
 -------

 - Remove pixel trackers
 - Fetch original links when the feed is coming from FeedBurner
-- Open external links with the attributes :code:`rel="noopener noreferrer" referrerpolicy="no-referrer"`
+- Open external links with the attributes ``rel="noopener noreferrer" referrerpolicy="no-referrer"``
 - Image proxy to avoid mixed content warnings with HTTPS
 - Play Youtube videos by using the domain `youtube-nocookie.com`
 - Block any external Javascript code to avoid tracking